 Throw all of the cubed seasoned chicken breast straight into the cornstarch mixture.
 Toss it around with your hands or a pair of tongs and make sure that the chicken is completely covered in the cornstarch.

 Now, you can work with a whole handful of chicken at a time.
-Grab 6-8 pieces and put them into the whisked eggs.
+Grab 6-8 pieces of chicken out of the cornstarch mixture and put them into the whisked eggs.
 Dip them just to cover and transfer them directly to the heated frying pans.

 Fry the chicken for 8-10 minutes, flipping a few times until the chicken is golden brown and fully cooked.

-Transfer the chicken straight from the frying pan into the 9×13 baking dish.
+Transfer the chicken straight from the frying pan into the 9x13 baking dish.

 Leftovers?
 Yea right.

-But, if you do have some just keep them in an airtight container in the refrigerator for up to 2-3 days.
-Reheat by transferring to a frying pan and heating over medium-low heat until hot.
+Reheat by transferring the leftovers to a frying pan and heating them over medium-low heat until hot.

 - ½ cup Brown Sugar